strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 - Create a GitHub repo with your app for the **Tutorial** or for the code for the **How-to**.
 - Show this code to the Strapi Maintainer and address any feedback
 - Following the [Docs Style Guide](http://localhost:8080/documentation/3.0.0-beta.x/community/contribute-with-docs.html#docs-style-guide) below, write your Tutorial and make a pull request.

+The above steps allow proceeding confidently, knowing your contribution can be accepted.

 #### Tips